kyleu/projectforge/doc/faq.md

 - `all`: (default action) Starts the main http server on port 40000 and the marketing site on port 40001
 - `audit`: Audits the project files, detecting invalid files and empty folders
-- `build`: Builds the project, many options available
+- `build`: Builds the project, many options available, see below
 - `completion`: Generate the autocompletion script for the specified shell
 - `create`: Creates a new project
 - `debug`: Dumps a ton of information about the project
 - `doctor`: Makes sure your machine has the required dependencies
 - `generate`: Applies pending changes to files as required
+- `git`: Handles git operations, many options available, see below
 - `help`: Help about any command
 - `preview`: Show what would happen if you generate
 - `server`: Starts the http server on port 40000 (by default)